FAQs About UCAT and UMAT

 What score do I need to get in the UMAT to be ranked in high 90s percentile?

 Please remember the raw score is not the number of questions you answered correctly.
 The scores for each section are probably scaled to achieve an accurate system of UMAT marking and scaling.
-ACER keeps their system of marking and scaling confidential and they never disclouse it to anyone.
+ACER keeps their system of marking and scaling confidential and they never disclose it to anyone.
 Nevertheless, here are some statistics from UMAT 2015 that you might be interested to check:

 - Total UMAT raw score 173 = 82%